jasonjac2/OneMoreWiki/Tools.md

 Note, if you run the plugin and a Web browser is invoked (IE) showing the XML file contents then you probably forgot to specify the right arguments to powershell.exe or python.exe.

+You can use the special keyword _$name_ in the Page Name field.
+This will be replaced with the name of the current page when you invoke the plugin from the Favorites menu or choose it from the drop-down list.
+For example, if you're on page "Forecasting" and the Page Name is set to "Quarterly $name" then the created page when it will be named "Quarterly Forecasting"

 The OneNote page schema is defined in the 0336.OneNoteApplication_2013.xsd file in the Properties folder of the project repo.

 ## XML Dialog (Ctrl + Shift + Alt + X)